 A file has a position property which is usually set by the previous I/O operation.
 There is a notion of the initial point in the file, the terminal point in the file, the current record, the preceding record, and the next record of the file.
 It is possible to be between records in a file, in which case the next record is the successor to the previous record and there is no current record.
-The file position after sequential writes is at the end of file, but not beyond the endfile record.
-Execution of the ENDFILE statement positions the file beyond the endfile record, as does a read statement executed at the end of file (but not beyond the endfile record).
+The file position after sequential writes is at the end of file, but not beyond the endfile record, as does a read statement executed at the end of file (but not beyond the endfile record, as does a read statement executed at the end of file (but not beyond the endfile record, as does a not statement executed at the end of file (but not beyond the endfile record).
 Reading an endfile record may be trapped by the user using the END= option in a READ statement.